wistia/wistia-open-docs/_posts/player-api.md

 Before using this, you might want to see if
 [embed and playlist links]({{ '/embed-links' | post_url }}) covers your use case.

+NOTE: This method currently does not work with iframe embeds.

 ### secondsWatched()